Learning to Predict Gradients for Semi-Supervised Continual Learning: Introduction

-To utilize unlabeled data into the supervised continual learning framework, we propose a novel gradient-based learning method that learns from the labeled data to predict \textit{pseudo gradients} for the unlabeled data, as shown in \figref{fig:teaser}.
+To utilize unlabeled data into the supervised CL framework, we propose a novel gradient-based learning method that learns from the labeled data to predict \textit{pseudo gradients} for the unlabeled data, as shown in \figref{fig:teaser}.
 Specifically, a novel gradient learner learns the mapping between features and the corresponding gradients generated with labels.
-We follow \cite{Ebrahimi_ECCV_2020,Lopez_NIPS_2017} to conduct comprehensive experiment on continual learning benchmarks, \ie~MNIST-R, MNIST-P, iCIFAR-100, CIFAR-100, and miniImageNet. \REVISION{To verify the generalization ability of the proposed method, we follow \cite{Zhang_AISTATS_2021} to evaluate the proposed method on SVHN, CIFAR-10, and CIFAR-100.} The main contributions of this work are recapped as follows. \begin{itemize} \item We propose a novel semi-supervised continual learning (SSCL) method that leverages the rich information from unlabeled data to improve the generalizability of continual learning models. \item We propose a learning method that learns to predict gradients for unlabeled data.
-To the best of our knowledge, this is the first work that generates pseudo gradients without ground-truth labels. \item Extensive experiments and ablation study show that the proposed method improves the generalization performance on all metrics, namely average accuracy, backward transfer, and forward transfer.
-This implies that learning with unlabeled data is helpful for improving the predictive ability of continual learning models and for alleviating catastrophic forgetting. \item \REVISION{We provide empirical evidence to show that the proposed method can generalize to the SSL task.} \end{itemize}
+We follow \cite{Ebrahimi_ECCV_2020,Lopez_NIPS_2017} to conduct extensive experiments on CL benchmarks, \ie~MNIST-R, MNIST-P, iCIFAR-100, CIFAR-100, and miniImageNet.
+To verify the generalization ability of the proposed method, we follow \cite{Zhang_AISTATS_2021} to evaluate the proposed method on SVHN, CIFAR-10, and CIFAR-100.
+The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a novel semi-supervised continual learning method that leverages the rich information from unlabeled data to improve the generalizability of CL models. \item We propose a learning method that learns to predict gradients for unlabeled data.
+To the best of our knowledge, this is the first work that generates pseudo gradients without ground-truth labels. \item Extensive experiments and ablation study show that the proposed method improves the generalization performance on all metrics.
+This implies that learning with unlabeled data is helpful for improving the predictive ability and alleviating catastrophic forgetting of CL models. \item We provide empirical evidence to show that the proposed method can generalize to the SSL task. \end{itemize}